Polyspora axillaris

-Polyspora axillaris (Chinese: 大頭茶, literally "big head tea") is a species of evergreen trees or shrubs that can grow up to 9 m tall.
-It has been given the name "Fried Egg Plant" for its white and yellow flower.

-P. axillaris is found in Southern China, including Hong Kong and Hainan.
+Polyspora axillaris is a species of evergreen tree or shrub that can grow up to 9 m tall.
+It has been given the name fried egg plant for its white and yellow flower.
+P. axillaris is found in southern China, including Hong Kong and Hainan.
 Is also grows in the wild in Taiwan and Vietnam, and is a garden tree all over the world.

 While earlier grouped under Gordonia, the genus Polyspora has been found to be not closely related to the North American species, thus transferring the species to its own genus.

 Description

 Polyspora axillaris grows on hillsides, and is adapted to holding on to slopes while being exposed to rain and storms.
 Its brown bark peels off in rather large smooth pieces.
 The fruit superficially resembles the green part of an acorn.

 The flowers are rather big, with five white petals, and many yellow anthers.
 They are fragrant and attract bees and butterflies.

 Some flowers grow in the leaf axils, leading to its scientific name, P. axillaris.
 The flower will fall off the tree before wilting.